Skip to content

 What the CIFAS report showed about this Revolut marker

-The CIFAS report confirmed Misuse of Facility — Regular Payment Fraud, filed by Revolut Limited.
-Our OCR analysis identified that the filing was based on outgoing payment patterns rather than any evidence of fraud.
-The cultural context of informal currency exchange within diaspora communities was entirely absent from Revolut's assessment.
+The CIFAS report confirmed a Misuse of Facility marker, regular payment fraud, filed by Revolut Limited.
+Our OCR analysis indicated that the filing was built around the outgoing payment pattern rather than around any evidence that the customer knew they were handling criminal money.

 How we challenged this Revolut currency exchange CIFAS marker